RECOMMENDED: Find the perfect business for you with our Business Ideas Tool.

 The costs for corporate retreats range depending on how long the retreats last.
 Day-long retreats generally cost between $55 and $70 per person.
 Overnight ones that include lodging, meals, and activities can run from $300 to $350 per person, per night.
 Some high-end retreats cost much more, but these are exceptional.

-What are the ongoing expenses for a corporate retreat center business?
+What are the ongoing expenses for a corporate retreat center?

 The ongoing expenses for corporate retreat center businesses are substantial.
 They include maintenance costs, utilities, insurance premiums, employee wages, and food and activity costs.
 Business owners should also budget for regular updates so that they can continue to attract companies in the future.

-How much profit can a corporate retreat center business make?
+How much profit can a corporate retreat center make?

 With substantial per-person fees, corporate retreat centers can earn a substantial profit.
 Hosting a 100-person retreat for one day could bring anywhere from $5,500 and $7,000.
 Hosting a weekend retreat that included two nights for the same number of people might bring in between $60,000 and $70,000.

 How can you make your business more profitable?

 Diversification plays an integral role in many corporate retreat centers’ business strategies, as they help increase income and reduce vacancies.
 Group sessions, special events, individual getaways, conferences, and catering can all bring in extra revenue from a centers’ facilities and staff.